 A. Introduction

-One of the major finding to emerge from the survey of households, the connected FGDs, and interviews with key informant was the effective role played by the illegal FM radio station that the terrorists used with effective results.
-It was not only a technology for radicalizing the population also a tool of public outreach for carrying out the program of the terrorist leadership as well as a vehicle for collection of donations voluntarily or through extortion.
-The following are the important findings:
+A major finding of the survey of households, FGDs, and interviews with key informants was the effective role played by the terrorists’ illegal FM radio station.
+This served as a tool for public outreach, carrying out the program of the terrorist leadership, as well as a vehicle for the collection of donations voluntarily or through extortion.

 In the survey 78% of respondents agreed that “Radio Mullah” helped the insurgency to establish itself in Swat (Annex-1, Fig 7).

-56% of the sample said that the broadcast over the FM built demand for the introduction of Shariah in Swat (Annex-1, Fig 9).
+56% of the sample said that broadcasts over the FM radio built demand for the introduction of Shariah in Swat (Annex-1, Fig 9).

 68% of the respondents agreed very strongly that the sermons broadcast from the FM gathered support for the militants (Annex-1, Fig 11).

-In the face to face type of communication delivered through sermons at Friday prayers, 75% of the respondents said that the sermons mobilized support for the militants (Annex-1, Fig 10)

-On a connected matter it was found that there were many Mullahs of mosques in Swat who were Afghans and used the pulpit to gain support for the cause of the militants.
-These Afghan Mullahs are the ones who grew up in the Afghan Refugee camps and had come to the region during the Mujahideen War against the Soviet Union.
+Regarding face to face communication, 75% of the respondents said that sermons at Friday prayers mobilized support for the militants (Annex-1, Fig 10).
+Similarly there were many Mullahs of mosques in Swat who were Afghans and used the pulpit to gain support for the cause of the militants.
+These Afghan Mullahs grew up in the Afghan Refugee camps and had come to the region during the Mujahideen War against the Soviet Union.
 67% of the respondents agreed that such Mullahs encouraged the people to support the terrorists (Annex-1, Fig 8).

-B. Impact of the FM on female
+B. Impact of the FM on females

-One of the most enigmatic aspects of the FM was its effect on women.
-During the FGDs with females it was disclosed that the FM empowered them since they could speak to Fazalullah over the telephone at the FM station and who would listen to them and discuss their problems.
-It gave them a sense of power since they could influence policy of the terrorists it also provided them an opportunity to discuss matters with the leaders.
-The militants very cleverly obtained the loyalties of the female population by serving them messages through motivated translations and interpretations from the Holy Quran.
+One of the most important aspects of the FM radio broadcasts was their effect on women.
+Women in FGDs disclosed that the FM empowered them, since they could speak to Fazalullah over the telephone .
+He would listen to them and discuss their problems on air.
+It gave them a sense of power since they could influence policy of the terrorists, and provided an opportunity to discuss matters with the leaders.
+The militants obtained the loyalties of the female population by serving them messages through translations and interpretations from the Holy Quran.

-The result was that women, who were ultimately victimized in this process, unwittingly became complicit in a cycle of crime when they began to follow the advice of Mullah Fazalullah by providing him support.
-The explanation for this paradox lies in the realm of criminology and abnormal psychology.
-Since the woman in Swat have poor religious education they were not able to distinguish between right and wrong and believed whatever was broadcast on the radio and considered as religious sermon from a purported Holy person.
+Women, who were victimized in this process, unwittingly became complicit in a cycle of crime when they began to support Mullah Fazalullah.
+Since the woman in Swat have poor religious education they were not able to distinguish between right and wrong, and believed whatever was broadcast on the radio, considering it a religious sermon from a holy person.